collective/Products.FacultyStaffDirectory/src/Products/FacultyStaffDirectory/examples/FacultyStaffDirectoryExtender/README.txt

   1. Install FacultyStaffDirectory according to that product's README.txt.

-  2. Place FacultyStaffDirectoryExtenderDas folder in the Products folder.
+  2. Place FacultyStaffDirectoryExtender folder in the Products folder.

   3. Restart Zope.

-  4. If you're using Plone 3 or later, go to your-plone-site &rarr; site setup &rarr; Add/Remove Products, and install FacultyStaffDirectoryExtenderDas.
+  4. If you're using Plone 3 or later, go to your-plone-site &rarr; site setup &rarr; Add/Remove Products, and install FacultyStaffDirectoryExtender.
      In Plone 2.5, it will be installed simply by virtue of being in the Products folder.